-Katrina James (The Broad Residency 2015-2017) was Strategic Operations Advisor for Secondary and Collegiate Programs with Harlem Children's Zone.
+Katrina James was Strategic Operations Advisor for Secondary and Collegiate Programs with Harlem Children's Zone.

 Since my day will be action-packed, I like to take a little time for myself in the morning.
 I quickly check my work and personal e-mail to see if there’s anything pressing I need to respond to right away.
 Then I check Facebook to see what’s going on in the lives of my friends and former classmates.

 I shower and dress for work.
 I live in Jersey City, so I take the PATH train and then the subway to work.
 My commute is 65 minutes.
 I usually get a seat on the subway, so I spend my commute reading the news on my iPad.

 The principal of one of the high schools starts every morning huddling with her teaching, guidance and administrative teams to go over important announcements and reminders to prepare everyone for the day.
 A staff member resigned before the beginning of the semester, so my supervisor asked me to assist with the college application process for the school’s 54 seniors until a replacement is hired.
 The principal and I developed a strategic plan and timeline for the college planning process in late September.
 I spend several hours each day there, managing the execution of the strategic plan.
 I work with the college consultant and 11th-grade guidance counselor to ensure that every student applies to CUNY, SUNY and private colleges and universities.

 I have a quick check-in and status update with the principal and guidance counselor before the school day starts.